muratk5n/thirdwave/en/index.md

 The Nile is fed by two branches; the White Nile and the Blue Nile.
-The BN starts in Ethiopia, and they built a dam, the GERD on their side, threathening the water supply for Egypt 🤨.
+The BN starts in Ethiopia, and they built a dam, the GERD on their side, threatening the water supply for Egypt 🤨.
 Sudanese capital Khartoum is at the very intersection where the two Nile branches meet 🤔

 ---